“I think you should go.” My aunt Maria told me as I looked down at the acceptance letter.

 I rolled my eyes and balled my hands into fists to keep from shouting at her.
 “You know why I don’t want to go.”

 “I know what you went through was tough, but you need to move forward with your life.
 This school could be the first step.”

 I let out a humourless chuckle and walked away.
-I can’t just ‘move on’ from the thing that ripped my whole life apart.
+I couldn't just ‘move on’ from the thing that ripped my whole life apart.

-I don’t care what she says or does, I’m not going to that stupid school.
+I didn’t care what she said or did, I was not going to that stupid school.